← Back to Blog

 Recipes are free.
 They come from your friends, your family, strangers on the internet who just want to share something delicious.
 The act of saving one — putting it somewhere you can find it again — shouldn't cost anything.

 If you've been paying a subscription just to save and organize your recipes, we'd encourage you to ask whether that's really the feature you should be paying for.
 And if you want an app that agrees with you, give Aldenté a try.
-The stuff that matters is free, and it'll stay that way.
+The stuff that matters is free, and it'll stay that way — here's exactly what that means.

 Your grandmother's lasagna recipe deserves better than a paywall.